benc-uk/vuego-demoapp/README.md

 ## Server API
 The Go server component performs two tasks
 - Serve the Vue.js app to the user.
 As this is a SPA, this is static content, i.e. HTML, JS & CSS files and any images.
+Note.
+The Vue.js app needs to be 'built' before it can be served, this bundles everything up correctly
 - Provide a simple REST API for data to be displayed & rendered by the Vue.js app.
 This API is very simple currently has two routes:
   - `GET /api/info` - Returns system information and various properties as JSON
   - `GET /api/metrics` - Returns monitoring metrics for CPU, memory, disk and network.
 This data comes from the *gopsutils* library